rgrizzell/circuitpython-prototypes/README.md

-# circuitpython-examples
+# circuitpython-prototypes
-Collection of snippets, examples, and applications for CircuitPython
+Collection of snippets, examples, and prototypes for CircuitPython.